 Arjuna, known as the greatest archer of all time, agreed to help, but wanted a bow in return that suited his strength and warrior skills.
 Agni then requested Varuna to bless Arjuna (and Krishna) with the weapons they needed.
 Varuna gave the Gandiva bow to Arjuna, as well as two quivers which would provide an inexhaustible number of arrows.
 With these mighty weapons Arjuna could even defeat the gods.

-Prince Rama is the seventh avatar of Siwa (a manifestation of Siwa in another form).
+Prince Rama is the seventh avatar (incarnation) of Siwa.
 Besides the story in which Rama breaks Siwa’s bow and thus can marry Sita, he is also known for the story of the shooting of the golden deer.

 When his beloved Sita saw a golden deer in the forest, she asked Rama to catch the animal for her, unaware that the golden deer was actually a demon in disguise.
 Rama was overconfident and did not listen to the warnings of his brother, who did not trust it and said: ‘This deer is too good to be true Rama.
 It has shiny golden fur and gem-encrusted antlers, it must be a demon!’